yegorsokolov/MT5/README.md

    along with the reason to `logs/config_changes.csv`.

-The feature engineering step now includes additional indicators such as lower/higher timeframe moving averages, a volatility measure and basic order-book statistics (spread and volume imbalance).
+The feature engineering step now includes additional indicators such as lower/higher timeframe moving averages (e.g. the `ma_60` one‑hour average), a volatility measure and basic order-book statistics (spread and volume imbalance).
 The dataset also merges high impact events from several economic calendars (ForexFactory, the built-in MetaTrader calendar via Tradays and the MQL5 feed) so the bot can avoid trading